Aerial view of cars in a parking lot.

 I am an existing customer – what happens if my next order is delayed?

-You’ll just need to make sure you’ve completed the MOT on your vehicle by your original lease end date, as we won’t be able to extend your lease unless this is done.
+You’ll just need to make sure you’ve completed the MOT on your vehicle by your original lease end date, as we will not be able to extend your lease unless this is done.
 Your dealer should be in touch to arrange this, but please contact them directly if your test is due and you have not heard from them.
 If they are unable to complete your MOT for any reason, you can contact Kwik Fit and make an appointment at one of their centres.

 More information on servicing and MOTs